Facebook

 Thomas G. Sinas

-Tom Sinas is a trial lawyer who has spent his career serving the public and advocating for the injured.
-As a partner at Sinas Dramis Law Firm, he manages the firm’s downtown Grand Rapids office and is dedicated to serving his home community of West Michigan.
+Tom Sinas is a trial lawyer who has built his career serving the public and fighting for people who have been injured.
+As a partner at the Sinas Dramis Law Firm, he manages the firm’s downtown Grand Rapids office and is deeply committed to helping his West Michigan community.

-While Tom’s expertise is far-reaching, he focuses his practice primarily on personal injury and wrongful death litigation, auto negligence cases, and Michigan auto no-fault law.
-In particular, he helps ensure individuals involved in Grand Rapids car accidents are on a level playing field with the insurance companies on the other side of a case.
-Over the years, Tom has acquired a unique skillset working with those suffering from spinal cord injuries and traumatic brain injuries (TBIs).
+While Tom’s legal knowledge is broad, his work mainly focuses on personal injury and wrongful death cases, auto negligence claims, and Michigan’s auto no-fault law.
+In particular, he makes sure that people injured in Grand Rapids car accidents can stand on equal footing with the insurance companies they are up against.
+Over the years, Tom has also developed a unique skillset working with clients who have spinal cord injuries and traumatic brain injuries (TBIs).

-A tenacious and compassionate attorney, Tom has acquired an outstanding reputation in West Michigan and beyond.
-In 2020, he was both the youngest and the only West Michigan attorney named a “Top 10 Plaintiff’s Personal Injury Lawyer” in Michigan by Leading Lawyers.
-In 2021, Tom was voted the “Best Personal Injury Attorney in Grand Rapids” by readers of the Grand Rapids Magazine and Grand Rapids Business Journal.
+Tom’s combination of determination and compassion has earned him an outstanding reputation in West Michigan and across the state.
+In 2020, he became the youngest – and the only West Michigan attorney – named a “Top 10 Plaintiff’s Personal Injury Lawyer” in Michigan by Leading Lawyers.
+The following year, readers of Grand Rapids Magazine and the Grand Rapids Business Journal voted him the “Best Personal Injury Attorney in Grand Rapids.”

 “I grew up not only as the son and grandson of leaders of this law firm, but also surrounded by many of the lawyers with whom I now have the privilege of working alongside.
 Those lawyers taught me two key lessons: first, there is nothing more valuable than one’s good health, and, second, there is no greater privilege as a lawyer than advocating for those whose good health has been taken from them.”